-Jessica McDonald serves as Chair of Canada Post, which includes in its Group of Companies a majority shareholding of Purolator Courier, and subsidiaries Innovapost and SCI Logistics.
-She has previously served as President and CEO of Canada Post from 2018 to 2019 on an interim basis.
-From 2014 to 2017 she served as President and Chief Executive Officer of British Columbia Hydro & Power Authority.
-Prior experience also includes: Chair of Powertech Labs, and Board Director of Powerex.
+Jessica McDonald has served as Chair of the Board for Canada Post since 2017.
+She also served as President and CEO of Canada Post on an interim basis from 2018 to 2019.

+From 2014 to 2017, Ms. McDonald held the role of President and CEO at BC Hydro.
+Her prior experience also includes Chair of Powertech Labs, and Board Director for Powerex.
 She serves on the Member Council of Sustainable Development Technology Canada, and was previously a Visiting Fellow at Stanford's Center for Energy Policy and Finance.
-She is a Director of the Board of Trade of Greater Vancouver, as well as a Board Director at Coeur Mining (NYSE:CDE) and Board Chair at Trevali Mining (TSX:TV).
-She has long experience in Government including Deputy Minister to the Premier and Head of the Public Service of British Columbia.
-She has been named to Canada's Top 100 Most Powerful Women Hall of Fame, Canada's Diversity 50, and Canada's Top 40 Under 40.
+Ms. McDonald currently sits on the boards of the Greater Vancouver Board of Trade, as well as Coeur Mining and is Board Chair at Trevali Mining.
+She has extensive experience in government, including Deputy Minister to the Premier and Head of the Public Service of British Columbia.

-Ms. McDonald holds her ICD.D.
+Ms. McDonald has been named to Canada's Top 100 Most Powerful Women Hall of Fame, Canada's Diversity 50, and Canada's Top 40 Under 40.
+She holds her ICD.D.